jmil/Bioe421_521-MicrocontrollerApplications/Lab_10--GitWorkflows/Lab10--GitWorkflows.md

 	$ man git-log

-To answer the following questions, look at the earliest commit messages from Linus Torvalds in the `git log` history.
+To answer the following questions, look at some of the earliest commit messages from Linus Torvalds in the `git log` history.
 Is there an easy way to invert the order of all of the commit messages?
 Show your Instructor the answer to the following questions:

-1. Linus calls `git` the information manager from **where**?
-1. `git` is a viable way of describing **what**?
+1. What was Linus Torvald's email address in 2005?

+		answer:
+		commit (first 8 chars):
+		timestamp (abbrev.
+OK):

 1. What was the exact date, time, and timezone that `git` was first successfully used?

+		answer:
+		commit (first 8 chars):

+1. Linus calls `git` "the information manager from" **where**?

+		answer:
+		commit (first 8 chars):
+		timestamp (abbrev.
+OK):

+1. `git` is "a viable way of describing" **what**?

+		answer:
+		commit (first 8 chars):
+		timestamp (abbrev.
+OK):

 ## Assignment: Read through ProGit Ch.2